Love it or hate it – there’s no way you’ll ever get round having to sand something.

 Deciding which grit sandpaper is best for your project isn’t as difficult as you think.
 When sanding wood there are some common grits that you’ll use for most projects.

 If you are sanding something like floors that have been previously painted, you’ll have to start the sanding process with a very coarse grit.
-If you are sanding a piece of furniture and are just preparing it for a fresh coat of paint, you’ll be able to start sanding with a medium grit.
+If you are refinishing wood furniture and are just preparing it for a fresh coat of paint or some wood stain, you’ll be able to start sanding with a medium grit.

 To give you a better overview of common sandpaper grits and when to use them, we’ve created a handy cheat sheet with an overview of which sandpaper grits work best for sanding wood and what projects you might use them on.